datalad-handbook/book/docs/intro/filenaming.rst

 The links used throughout this overview provide details and further information for particular issues.
 A good general overview on how to name files can be found at `psychoinformatics-de.github.io/rdm-course/02-structuring-data/index.html <https://psychoinformatics-de.github.io/rdm-course/02-structuring-data/index.html>`_.

+Do you know more? `We're eager to include your advice <github.com/datalad-handbook/book/issues/new/>`_!

 .. rubric:: Footnotes